Bárbara Mártinez is a busy Spanish flamenco and Brazilian bossa nova performer.

-Bárbara Martínez is an Argentine-Venezuelan flamenco singer based in New York City.
+Bárbara Martínez in New York City

-Flamenco is American too
+Flamenco is American Too

 Being an American, Martínez understands rumba flamenca in her bones.

 “Pure” Spanish flamenco is already a blend of Romani, Muslim, Jewish, African and Spanish influences.
 The Spanish colonizers brought the Spanish canción with them from their home port of Cádiz in Andalucía, Spain.
 It wasn’t flamenco yet, but was one of the roots.

 The Spanish treasure galleons brought the sounds and rhythms of Havana, Cuba back to Spain.
 This is rumba flamenca.
 These are the cantes de ida y vuelta (roundtrip songs).